-Risks Relating to Common Shares
+Risks Relating to Common Shares and Warrants

-Liquidity of Common Shares
+Liquidity of Common Shares and Warrants

 The Company's ability to put the Dumont Nickel Project into commercial production will be dependent upon a number of factors including the ability to obtain financing.
 If the Company is unable to put the Dumont Nickel Project into commercial production, any investment in the Company may be lost.
-In such event, the probability of resale of the Common Shares would be diminished.
+In such event, the probability of resale of the Common Shares and Warrants would be diminished.

-The Company's Shares May Experience Price Volatility
+The Company's Shares and Warrants May Experience Price Volatility

 Securities markets have a high level of price and volume volatility, and the market price of securities of many companies have experienced wide fluctuations in price which have not necessarily been related to the operating performance, underlying asset values or prospects of such companies.
 Factors unrelated to the financial performance or prospects of the Company include macroeconomic developments in North America and globally, and market perceptions of the attractiveness of particular industries.
-The Company's Common Share price, financial condition and results of operations are all also likely to be significantly affected by short-term changes in the nickel market.
+The price of the Company's Common Shares and Warrants, financial condition and results of operations are all also likely to be significantly affected by short-term changes in the nickel market.
 There can be no assurance that continual fluctuations in metal prices will not occur.
-As a result of any of these factors, the market price of the Common Shares at any given point in time may not accurately reflect the Company's long-term value.
+As a result of any of these factors, the market price of the Common Shares and Warrants at any given point in time may not accurately reflect the Company's long-term value.